-As disclosed herein, the Incentive Plan in place for fiscal 2020 provided for an aggregate cash incentive compensation award pool of approximately \$7.911 million.
-The maximum portion of the award pool, subject to the limitations of the Incentive Plan, that each named executive officer could be awarded was: Frank C. Sullivan - 40% or \$3,164,400; each of Messrs.
-Gordon, Moore and Michael H. Sullivan and Ms. Kastner - 15% or \$1,186,650.
-However, the Compensation Committee set a maximum award of 150% of the named executive officer's base salary as a limit, with a target award of 100% of the named executive officer's base salary as a limit, with a target award of 100% of his base salary, with a target award of 125% of his base salary.
+As disclosed herein, the Incentive Plan in place for fiscal 2021 provided for an aggregate cash incentive compensation award pool of approximately \$10.6 million.
+The maximum portion of the award pool, subject to the limitations of the Incentive Plan, that each named executive officer could be awarded was: Frank C. Sullivan - 40% or \$4,240,000; each of Messrs.
+Gordon, Moore and Michael H. Sullivan and Ms. Kastner - 15% or \$1,590,000.
+However, the Compensation Committee set a maximum award of 150% of the named executive officer's base salary as a limit, with a target award of 100% of the named executive officer's base salary, with the exception of Frank C. Sullivan, whose maximum award was set at 200% of his base salary, with a target award of 125% of his base salary.
 Furthermore, the Incentive Plan limits the maximum award to any individual to \$2,000,000.
-As a result, the maximum award that could be earned by each named executive officer was: Frank C. Sullivan - \$1,990,000; Mr. Gordon - \$745,500; Mr. Moore - \$585,000; Ms. Kastner - \$555,000; and Michael H. Sullivan - \$525,000.
-The actual awards were as follows: Frank C. Sullivan, \$1,075,000; Mr. Gordon, \$485,000; Mr. Moore, \$380,000; Ms. Kastner, \$360,000; and Michael H. Sullivan, \$335,000.
+As a result, the maximum award that could be earned by each named executive officer was: Frank C. Sullivan -\$1,990,000; Mr. Gordon - \$745,500; Mr. Moore - \$585,000; Ms. Kastner - \$555,000; and Michael H. Sullivan - \$525,000.
+The actual awards were as follows: Frank C. Sullivan, \$1,580,000; Mr. Gordon, \$625,000; Mr. Moore, \$490,000; Ms. Kastner, \$463,000; and Michael H. Sullivan, \$450,000.

-In determining the actual incentive compensation awards for fiscal 2020, the named executive would receive a portion of his or her award equal to:
+In determining the actual incentive compensation awards for fiscal 2021, the named executive would receive a portion of his or her award equal to:

-- Up to 50% of his or her target award if the Company achieved target gross margin as a percent of sales of 39.70%.
-The Company's actual gross margin as a percent of sales in fiscal 2020 was 38.60%.
-In light of this result, the Compensation Committee elected to award 40% of each named executive officer's target award relating to this metric; - Up to 30% of his or her target award if the Company's SG&A as a percent of sales decreased when compared to the Company's SG&A as a percent of sales of 27.70% in fiscal 2019.
-The Company's SG&A as a percent of sales was 27.30% in fiscal 2020, and as a result the Compensation Committee elected to award all of this portion of each named executive officer's award (i.e., 30% of his or her target award); - Up to 20% of his or her target award for working capital improvement equal or greater than one percent of sales.
-The Company's working capital improvement was 0.5% of sales, and as a result the Compensation Committee elected not to award any of this portion of each named executive officer's target award; and - Up to 50% of his or her target award relating to the Company's performance relative to its peers, as well as achievement of non-financially measured management objectives which included such named executive officer's involvement in, among other things, the Company's (i) merger and acquisition transactions and (ii) capital markets transactions.
+- Up to 40% of his or her target award if the Company's gross margin as a percent of sales met or exceeded the gross margin goal.
+The Company's actual gross margin as a percent of sales in fiscal 2021 was 39.5%, which was below the gross margin goal of 40.5%.
+In light of this result, the Compensation Committee elected not to award any of this portion of each named executive officer's target award relating to this metric; - Up to 30% of his or her target award if the Company's SG&A as a percent of sales met or improved upon the SG&A goal.
+The Company's SG&A as a percent of sales was 26.5% in fiscal 2021, which improved upon the SG&A goal of 27.9%.
+As a result the Compensation Committee elected to award all of this portion of each named executive officer's award (i.e., 30% of his or her target award); - Up to 30% of his or her target award if the Company's net working capital as a percent of sales met or improved upon the net working capital goal.
+The Company's net working capital as a percent of sales was 22.5% for fiscal 2021, which improved upon the net working capital goal of 23.1%.
+As a result the Compensation Committee elected to award all of this portion of each named executive officer's target award (i.e., 30% of his or her target award); and - Up to 100% of his or her target award relating to the Company's performance relative to its peers, as well as achievement of non-financially measured management objectives which included such named executive officer's involvement in, among other things, the Company's (i) merger and acquisition transactions and (ii) capital markets transactions.
 Each named executive officer also earned a portion of his or her award based upon achievement of applicable individual objectives.